-During these initial court dates your attorney will secure a copy of all evidence in your case.
+During these initial court dates, your attorney will secure a copy of all evidence in your case.
 Your attorney may also file additional motions to suppress or exclude that evidence.

-- Reasons to Fight the DUI Charges
+Reasons to Fight the DUI Charges

-Hiring an experienced lawyer to fight your case may help you avoid a conviction which may save you thousands of dollars in fines, court costs, expenses for DUI school, vehicle impound, time and energy to complete 50 hours of community service and drastically increased insurance premiums.
+Hiring an experienced lawyer to fight your case may help you avoid a conviction which may save you thousands of dollars in fines, court costs, expenses for DUI school, vehicle impound, time and energy to complete 50 hours of community service, and drastically increased insurance premiums.

 The Legal Definition – Two Alternative Ways of Proving DUI

 First, the prosecutor can attempt to show that you were under the influence of alcohol or an intoxicating substance to the extent that your normal faculties were impaired due to alcohol intoxication or drug impairment.

-If you have been arrested for drunk driving (“DUI”), including a breath test, urine test or blood test case, a refusal case, or crash with property damage, then call us to discuss the case today.
+If you have been arrested for drunk driving (“DUI”), including a breath test, urine test or blood test case, a refusal case, or a crash with property damage, then call us to discuss the case today.

 Refusal to Submit to the Breath Test

 When the State of Florida attempts to prosecute a Driving Under the Influence case, the strongest evidence is usually the results of a chemical test, including a breath, blood, or urine test.